U.S. Energy Information Administration logo

 Quick Facts

 • The Commonwealth of the Northern Mariana Islands (CNMI) meets nearly all of its energy needs with imported petroleum products.
-In 2020, refined petroleum products were CNMI’s top import and accounted for 41% of the Commonwealth’s total import costs that year.
+Diesel fuel, primarily used for electricity generation, accounting for two-thirds of imports, gasoline making up one-fourth, and aviation fuel about one-tenth.

 • Electricity customers in CNMI pay a fuel surcharge that varies with the price of diesel fuel.
-In May 2020, the fuel surcharge was at a low of 8 cents per kilowatthour, but it had increased to 43 cents per kilowatthour by July 2022.
-In February 2023, CNMI's fuel surcharge was about 28 cents per kilowatthour.
+In February 2025, the fuel surcharge was 24 cents per kilowatthour.
+CNMI residents pay electricity prices that are roughly three times higher than the U.S. average.

-• CNMI's electric utility generates electricity at five diesel-fueled power plants (three on Saipan and one each on Tinian and Rota) and the territory’s entire population has access to electricity.
+• CNMI's electric utility supplies the territory with electricity generated at five diesel-fueled power plants (three on Saipan and one each on Tinian and Rota).